gradyfitz/comp20003-jupyter-c-kernel/README.md

 Here, the `-lm` flag is passed so you can use the math library.

 ## Contributing

+You can use docker cp to make changes to the kernel on the live machine.
+If you would like to get at the source yourself, consider working on Breandan Rius' image.

 The docker image installs the kernel in editable mode, meaning that you can change the code in real-time in Docker.
 For that, just run the docker box like